Case study

 Donna putting crackers into the oven

-The benefit of having a business network
+The benefit of business support

 Donna says, “I had a rethink and went into baking.
 There were lots of people doing cakes, so I wanted to provide something savoury.
 I heard about beremeal flour from Orkney, which I was very interested in using, and the first incarnation of my Original cracker was born.”